Rednirus/RestApps/CXFRestWSProject/readme.txt

 		d. hello-world/echo/yourName-> REST resources in HelloWorldService.
 	HelloUniverseServiceImpl can be access using /hello-universe-service in beans.xml <server> tag.

-	We could use common address to access both services entioned above.
+	We could use common address to access both services mentioned above.
 To use that, beans.xml would look like this
 	<jaxrs:server id="services" address="/hello-common-service">
         <jaxrs:serviceBeans>
             <bean class="com.learn.cxf.in.java.HelloWorldServiceImpl"/>